 The first written mentions of the Sundel plot are very old.
-The first records date back to 1389, the place was then named "Suntliten" in the Canon Medard Barth’s book "der Rebbau Elsass".
+The first records date back to 1262 with the name "Sodelin", meaning "the little Côte Rôtie".
+Then, in 1389, the place was named "Suntliten" in the Canon Medard Barth’s book "der Rebbau Elsass".
 In 1682, it became "In der Sundel" which is translated as "Small Sun".
 These parcels belonged to the Abbey of Marbach as early as 1389.
 This abbey, whose influence was considerable and equivalent to the Abbey of Cluny in Burgundy, was founded in the 11th century thanks to the donations of the Counts of Eguisheim (the descendants of Etichonides, dukes of Alsace) and began with the construction of a small chapel dedicated to Saint Augustin.

 In the 15th century, these vineyard plots belonged to the abbey of Pairis in 1424 and then to the bishopric of Strasbourg in 1498 (Kybourg court).
 These plots have been the property of the Beyer family since the Sale of National Assets following the French Revolution (1792).